Baadal (1951 film): Release

 Before Badal was released on 1 May 1951 at the New Amar theatre, it was heavily publicised by the local distributor Ranjit Singh Seble.
 The film's posters were put were put on both sides of hired local rickshaw-pullers and on the vehicle sat a man with a loudspeaker announcing to the public that the film would be released at the New Amar soon.

 Badal's pamphlets were distributed all the way to G.B.
 Road and Bazar Sitaram, and some special cut-outs of actors Prem Nath and Madhubala astride a horse were erected in the front of the cinema.
 Incidentally, the shot was from the song "Main Rahi Bhatakne Wala Hoon", sung by Mukesh.

-Box office
+Reception

+The film received a positive review by S. B. Hussain of Indian Daily Mail, highlighting the "very well knit screenplay" and "exceedingly fine production values".
+Purnima was particularly praised for her performance and hailed as "a good addition to our family of stars".

-Badal completed a silver jubilee run at the New Amar theatre.
+Baadal completed a silver jubilee run at the New Amar theatre.
 Overall, the film proved a box-office hit, and grossed ₹90 lakh along with a net of ₹50 lakh.
 It was the seventh highest-grossing film of 1951.
 According to The Hindu, the film was a blockbuster success.
 The film was popular in Pakistan as well, completing a 25 week-run in Karachi.
 In 2011, Best of the Year gave its inflation-adjusted gross as ₹645.3 crore.

 Impact

-Former actress Ameeta is said to have become a huge admirer of Madhubala after watching Badal, and had caught the attention of director-writer Lekhraj Bhakhri when she was enacting her idol's sword fighting scene from the film.
+Former actress Ameeta is said to have become a huge admirer of Madhubala after watching Badal and had caught the attention of director-writer Lekhraj Bhakhri when she was enacting her idol's sword fighting scene from the film.